Railroad and Train Accidents

 Rick v.
 State, DOTD, wherein the State of Louisiana, through the Department of Transportation and Development (DOTD), was found liable for wrongful death for failing to upgrade an unusually dangerous crossing in Tangipahoa Parish, Louisiana that had high train and vehicle traffic volume, with flashing lights and a gate.

-If you or a loved one has been seriously injured or killed by a train, contact the experienced Baton Rouge, Louisiana railroad injury attorneys at Dué Guidry Piedrahita Andrews L.C. to schedule a FREE CONSULTATION.
+If you or a loved one has been seriously injured or killed by a train, contact the experienced Baton Rouge, Louisiana railroad injury attorneys at Dué Guidry Piedrahita Andrews Courrege L.C. to schedule a FREE CONSULTATION.